 By the time someone experiences homelessness, they are likely to have touched numerous other systems, which may include healthcare, housing systems, foster care, or the criminal legal system.
 Our Built for Zero team is working to understand how systems like these can work together to stop people from becoming homeless in the first place.

-We have also partnered with other sectors and experts to learn how to close the gaps that exist between mainstream systems and the homelessness sector.
-For example, we currently have a partnership with Kaiser Permanente to understand how hospital systems can help drive population-level results on ending homelessness and disrupt the movement of people into the homelessness serving system.
+We have partnered with other sectors and experts to learn how to close the gaps that exist between mainstream systems and the homelessness sector.

 Using a mixed methods data approach that includes collecting and analyzing qualitative and quantitative data, we are seeking to understand the cracks between systems and how an ecosystem can work together to develop effective ways of intervening before people become homeless.

-Hartford, Connecticut: We are applying our data-driven approach to eliminate inflow into homeless within two zip codes in North Hartford, which have the region’s highest rates of homelessness within three years.
-The project aims to uncover insights that will fill in a critical piece to creating a lasting end to homelessness.
+We are applying our data-driven approach to eliminate inflow into homeless within two zip codes in North Hartford, Connecticut, which experience the region’s highest rate of homelessness.
+The project aims to achieve zero inflow into homelessness within three years, ultimately uncovering insights that other communities can use to fill in a critical gap to create a lasting end to homelessness.

-The Brownsville Partnership: The Brownsville Partnership is a convener of community stakeholders that are harnessing their collective power to advance the health, safety and prosperity of the storied Brooklyn neighborhood of Brownsville, Brooklyn.
-Over more than a decade, residents, not for profits, government, local business and philanthropy have come together under the Partnership to work collectively on priorities set by Brownsville families.
+The Brownsville Partnership: The Brownsville Partnership convenes community stakeholders to harness their collective power to advance the health, safety, and prosperity of the storied Brooklyn neighborhood of Brownsville.
+Over more than a decade, residents, not for profits, government, local business, and philanthropy have come together to work collectively on priorities set by Brownsville families.
 In 2019, the Brownsville Partnership began transitioning from a project incubated within Community Solutions to become a separate, affiliated not for profit.